 Flaw in iPhone technology could render the device useless

-According to a report from iFixit, there’s a flaw in the iPhone 6’s chip technology that can render it useless.
+According to a report from iFixit, there’s a flaw in some iPhones’ chip technology that can render it useless.

 At that point, there’s no way to control or even use the smartphone, since the touch capabilities don’t work.